balunist/mbp_docs2/source/post-mapping/tasks/map_report.rst

 Map Report
 **********

-The  **Map Report** task will create an HTML document which will be viewed in the default browser when the View option is selected.
-There are a number of options to customize the report as seen in the image below.
+The **Map Report** task will create an HTML document which can be viewed in the default browser when the View option is selected.
+There are a number of options for customizing the report as seen in the image below.

 .. image:: /_static/images/mapreport.png
     :width: 40 %